To maintain a safe, quality transportation infrastructure for the citizens who live, work and travel through Pasco County.

 The maintenance jurisdiction over roads is categorized as:

-Only roads that have been accepted into the County’s Road Maintenance Program are maintained by the Public Works Department.
-Such roads carry a maintenance jurisdiction of “A,” as noted above and there are over 3,600 lane miles of road to maintain countywide.
-This maintenance is funded under the Program Maintenance portion of the county’s budget, and includes grading, shoulder maintenance, patching/paving, crack seal, bridge maintenance, median enhancement, traffic sign installation/replacement, in-house road striping, tree work, spraying and landscaping.
+Only roads that have been accepted into the county’s Road Maintenance Program are maintained by the Department of Public Works.
+Such roads carry a maintenance jurisdiction of “A,” as noted above, and consist of over 3,600 lane miles, countywide.
+This maintenance is funded under the Program Maintenance portion of the county’s budget and includes grading, shoulder maintenance, patching/paving, crack seal, bridge maintenance, median enhancement, traffic sign installation/replacement, in-house road striping, tree work, spraying, and landscaping.

-Roadside Swale Maintenance Factors Affecting Road Maintenance Scheduling: Scheduling road maintenance work like pothole repair or pavement patching, crack sealing, shoulder maintenance or median enhancement can all be adversely impacted by weather, materials (sod/asphalt) availability, equipment downtime, as well as emergency operations priorities.
+Scheduling road maintenance work such as pothole repair or pavement patching, crack sealing, shoulder maintenance or median enhancement can all be adversely impacted by weather, materials (sod/asphalt), availability, equipment downtime, and emergency operations priorities.